Skip to content

 Resources for Community-led Housing

-Everything you need to know when it comes to starting your own Community-led housing project is included in the following guide:
+Everything you need to know when it comes to starting your own Community-led housing project is included in the following Affordable Housing Enabler guide:

-Our Community-led Housing Toolkit provides detailed and technical guidance to help you.
-This includes guidance on legal structures, planning and finance.
+Please use the Council's Affordable Housing Rural Toolkit Resources.
+This provides detailed and technical guidance to help you.
+Guidance available includes information on legal structures, planning and finance.
+This is a comprehensive guide with templates and various tools for you to use.

-Community-led Homes provide advice, guidance and funding for pre-development work.
+Locality provide more support for Community-led housing.
+They can give advice, guidance and funding for pre-development work.
 This includes project planning and feasibility studies.

 Community Land Trust Network are a leading movement working for a community land trust in every community that wants one.
-The network mainstream the community ownership of affordable housing and land in public policy and market practice.
+The aim is to promote community ownership of affordable housing and land so it becomes a normal part of public policy and market practice.

 Rural Housing Enabler